ChristosKalampokis/WiseKnight/README.md

 If no path is found it displays a message that no solution is possible.

-The user can choose the size of the board between 6 and 16 squares per size and can continue rendering as many paths as he wants by simply choosing again.
+The user can choose the size of the board between 6 and 16 squares per side and can continue rendering paths by simply choosing again.

 All paths are shown in random colors and as long as they are valid (within bounds and up to 3 moves) all paths are rendered.